-This is probably a result of any misconfiguration of your windows settings, corrupted DNS cache, Modem or Router.
-Sometimes, Your antivirus or firewall may create this type of problems.
+This is probably a result of any misconfiguration of your windows settings, corrupted DNS cache, Modem, or Router.
+Sometimes, Your antivirus or firewall may create this type of problem.
 Or maybe the problem with your ISP service provider.
-Whatever the reason here apply solutions below to get rid of this “DNS server is not responding “Error.
+Whatever the reason here apply the solutions below to get rid of this “DNS server is not responding “Error.

 Remove the power cord from the router.

 Wait at least 10 seconds after all lights on the router have gone out.

 Also, Make sure you have clear your Browsers Caches and Cookies from your PC.
 Better run System optimizer like Ccleaner to clean up browser cache, cookies with one click.

 Remove unnecessary Chrome extensions which might be causing this issue.

 Temporarily Disable Security software ( Antivirus ) if installed, Firewall and VPN connection is enabled and configured on your PC

 Start windows into clean boot state and open the web browser ( check internet connection working or not ) to check and make sure any third-party application, startup service not causing DNS server to not responding.

 Configure the TCP/IP settings.
 To do this, follow these steps:

 - Select View network status and tasks under Networking and Internet.